How to Host a Trivia Night: Tips and Tricks to Get it Right

 3. Write the questions

-For example, if you’re hosting a trivia night in this Los Angeles jungle-themed loft (pictured above), the trivia questions could focus on Old Hollywood or film trivia.
+For example, if you’re hosting a trivia night in this Moroccan desert loft in Los Angeles (pictured above), the trivia questions could focus on international travel.
 If most of the players are into sports, you could write questions along with sports-themed categories.
 Guests will be amazed when you go to all this extra effort to host a highly personalized trivia party.

 4. Vittles and libations

-Public service announcement: it’s 100 percent ok to have even small parties catered.
-If you’ve booked a Peerspace venue, don’t forget that the Concierge team can hook you up with catering, furniture, and A/V rentals that you might need to enhance your game-playing experience.
+Public service announcement: It’s 100 percent okay to have even small parties catered.
+If you’ve booked a Peerspace venue, don’t forget that the host can hook you up with catering, furniture, and A/V rentals that you might need to enhance your game-playing experience.
 The caterer will bring the food and bev straight to your venue, reducing your stress levels significantly.

 Now that you’ve mastered how to host trivia night, check out how to host a murder mystery party next!